duncanbeevers/SecureEscrow/Readme.md

 escrow 'signin' => 'sessions#create',   as: :user_session
 get    'signout'=> 'sessions#destroy',  as: :destroy_user_session
 ````

+Alternatively, SecureEscrow can be configured to escrow any POST action without explicitly declaring it within the application.
+Just provide `allow_non_escrow_routes: true` to the initial SecureEscrow configuration.

 ### Deliver JavaScript assets
 SecureEscrow integrates in the Rails asset pipeline.
 Just add the following to your <tt>application.js</tt>.